Search

 What kind of door do you use for a wine cellar?

-Some wine cellar doors are made from woods like mahogany, but doors with metal frames are a good choice for wine cellars because they are durable, secure, and do a better job of creating an airtight seal.
-They can be made from a variety of materials, such as aluminum, steel, or wrought iron.
+Some wine cellar doors are made from wood like mahogany, but doors with metal frames are a good choice for wine cellars because they are durable, secure, and do a better job of creating an airtight seal.
+They can be made from a variety of materials; such as aluminum, steel, or wrought iron.
+Each material has its own suite of aesthetic and functional benefits to consider prior to making your final decision.

 Do you need insulated glass for a wine room?